Otoplasty (Ear Pinning)

 Whether done as a child or an adult, otoplasty patients are among the happiest of plastic surgery patients.
 Though what is actually done is subtle, the impact on a patient’s appearance is dramatic.

-Otoplasty is an outpatient surgery that Dr. Lieberman performs under general anesthesia for young children but can be accomplished in his office surgery room with just local anesthesia for adults.
+Otoplasty is an outpatient surgery that Dr. Lieberman and Dr. Bailor perform under general anesthesia for young children but can be accomplished in the office surgery room with just local anesthesia for adults.
 While changing the shape of the ear will not affect hearing, it will certainly add a renewed feeling of self-confidence to the patient’s well being.

-Dr. Lieberman begins the surgery with an incision just behind the ear, in the natural fold where the ear is joined to the head.
-He will then remove the necessary amounts of cartilage and skin to achieve the desired effect.
-In some cases, Dr. Lieberman will trim the cartilage, shaping it into a more desirable form and “pin” the cartilage into place with permanent, internal sutures to secure it.
+Your surgeon begins the surgery with an incision just behind the ear, in the natural fold where the ear is joined to the head.
+The necessary amounts of cartilage and skin are removed to achieve the desired effect.
+In some cases, your doctor will trim the cartilage, shaping it into a more desirable form and “pin” the cartilage into place with permanent, internal sutures to secure it.
 In other instances it is not necessary to remove any cartilage at all.
-After sculpting the cartilage to the desired shape, Dr. Lieberman will use sutures to hold the ear in the new position and to close the incision that was made behind the ear.
+After sculpting the cartilage to the desired shape, sutures will be used to hold the ear in the new position and to close the incision that was made behind the ear.

 Soft dressings are applied to the ears and remain in place for a few days post-operatively.
-Any discomfort after the surgery can be reduced by the pain medication that Dr. Lieberman prescribes.
+Any discomfort after the surgery can be reduced by the prescribed pain medication.
 Otoplasty patients should wear a headband continuously for the first post-operative week and then only while sleeping for the next 4 weeks.
 The headband will help to hold the ears in the desired position.
 The sutures will be removed a week after the surgery.
 Because the incision is made in the natural crease behind the ear, the problem of visibility is inconsequential and the scar usually heals as a faint thin line.